 And if you’ve been around these parts before, then you’ll recall I’ve been on a pseudo-journey to rid my lifestyle of non-toxic products and chemicals.
 Some of those products include my household cleaning products!
-Last year, I made the switch to clean household cleaning products—including Art of Green® household cleaning supplies.
+Two years ago, I made the switch to clean household cleaning products—including Art of Green® household cleaning supplies.
 It’s been one of the best decisions ever.

 Read on to find out my 7 non-toxic home cleaning tips.